tahoe-lafs/tahoe-lafs/docs/configuration.rst

   This file is used to construct an introducer, and is created by the "``tahoe create-introducer``" command.

-``tahoe-stats-gatherer.tac``

-  This file is used to construct a statistics gatherer, and is created by the "``tahoe create-stats-gatherer``" command.

 ``private/control.furl``

   This file contains a FURL that provides access to a control port on the